f4fez/prm80/doc/Computer_commands_V5.md

-This is the description of the computer commands for the [version 4](https://github.com/f4fez/prm80/blob/doc/Release%20note.md) firmware.
-See also the [computer interface](Computer control.md) for hardware and communication parameters.
+This is the description of the computer commands for the version 5 beta firmware.
+If you plan to play arround with this version contact the author of this page.

+See also the [computer interface](Computer_control.md) for hardware and communication parameters.

 Memory description
 ==================